syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 N> **Syncfusion.SfShared.Wpf** assembly should be included in Xaml or import **using Syncfusion.Windows.Controls;** namespace  to support built-in transitions.

 ### Notifying transition completed

-Unless the tile is frozen, transitions occur repeatedly in hubtile for every specified interval.
+As long as the tile is frozen, transitions occur repeatedly in hubtile for each specified interval.
 [HubTileTransitionCompleted](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitionCompleted_EV.html) event fires on each transition completion.
 Below example demonstrates the working of HubTileTransitionCompleted event in SfHubTile.

 {% tabs %}
 {% highlight XAML%}